aadyak01/Pub-Sub-GCP/README.md

 ## Handling Errors and Exceptions
 Implement error handling to gracefully manage any issues during publishing.
 **Try-Catch Blocks:**
-To handle exceptions in your code, you use try-catch blocks.The code that might throw an exception is placed inside the try block.
-In the catch block, you specify what should happen if an exception of a specific type occurs.
-Multiple catch blocks can be used to handle different types of exceptions.
-(Refer above code snippet for more clarity)
+To handle exceptions in your code, you can use try-catch blocks.
+1. The code that might throw an exception is placed inside the try block.
+2. In the catch block, you specify what should happen if an exception of a specific type occurs.
+3. Multiple catch blocks can be used to handle different types of exceptions.
+4. (Refer above code snippet for more clarity)

 ## Testing Your Publisher
 Verify that your Java application can successfully publish messages to the Pub/Sub topic.
 You can do that by pulling the published message via subscriber's PULL option on GCP.